NiklasTR/treatment_induced_organoid_phenotypes/README.md

 * **line_differences** - a collection of common features across all organoid lines, followed by PCA for Unsupervised Learning and EDA
 	* Features_human_all_drugs.h5 - 27GB large file containing all features across lines
 	* results/ReducedFeatures_all_drugs_human.h5 - 27GB large file containing all shared features across lines
-	* results/ReducedFeaturesPCA_all_drugs_human.h5 - 5G large file containing results of a incremental PCA with 25 preserved components across all analyzed lines
+	* results/ReducedFeaturesPCA_all_drugs_human.h5 - 5G large file containing results of a PCA with 25 preserved components across all analyzed lines
 * **drug_effects** - a project to estimate the effect of each drug treatment on every individual organoid line.
 Common features across lines are identified, features for each line are scaled to their DMSO control and PCA is being performed.
 	* TransformedFeatures_human_25components.h5 - 5G large file containing results of a incremental PCA with 25 preserved components across all analyzed lines, the **important difference to ReducedFeaturesPCA_all_drugs_human.h5** is that input features were scaled to each line's respective DMSO control.
 	* incrementalPCA - pickle of PCA model